Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Yes, I fell in love with Miami.
 Such an interesting cultural mix, a cool art scene, amazing music in every direction, and the best urban beaches that I’ve seen in the United States.
 (I would say in the world, but Sydney’s got you beat, Miami.
 Sorry about that.)

 Miami had all of that — but it was even more Spanish.
 I was surprised how people frequently spoke to us in Spanish first, not English.
-(I’m ethnically ambiguous enough to maybe pass as Latina if I’m wearing sunglasses, but there’s no question that neither Cailin nor Jeremy are remotely Latin.)
 And it surprised me a bit how a few drivers, restaurant workers, and hotel workers I chatted with didn’t speak a word of English.
 In New York, most new arrivals speak a few English phrases; in Miami, I found some people to just stick to Spanish.

 Is this a criticism of Miami or the immigrants who have made Miami their home?
-Not at all.
+Not at all!
+Not whatsoever.
 It’s just something that I noticed.
 But I will say that knowing some Spanish will make your Miami experience more enjoyable.

 The second thing I noticed was how ridiculously good-looking people are in Miami.
 People here are hot, dress well, and take care of their bodies.
 The level of grooming is right up there with Italy!
 So many women in crop tops with long hair flying, either perfectly curly or pin-straight.
 Men in tight t-shirts and perfectly cut jeans with haircuts that must have cost a fortune.